srinivasch09/Simply-Simple-Notes-Python/README.md

 # Simply Simple Notes

 This is a simple application that stores notes in a SQLite file.
 This project is meant to be used as a demo to display some of the Gitlab's [Secure](https://about.gitlab.com/stages-devops-lifecycle/secure/) and [Defend](https://about.gitlab.com/stages-devops-lifecycle/defend/) features.
+This branch (tmedlin-demo-branch) will not be merged to default.

 To get started on giving a demo see the [Running a Secure Demo](./docs/running_demo_secure_stage.md) section as well as the [Running a Defend Demo](./docs/running_demo_defend_stage.md) section, depending on what you wanna showcase.
 If you want to create Vulnerabilities to showcase, checkout